Br3nda/drupal-module-project/release/README.txt

 This functionality is only available in the DRUPAL-4-7--2 branch of the contributions/module/cvslog directory.

+If you enable this CVS integration, you can setup a script that periodically queries the database for new release nodes and creates release packages based on the specified CVS tags or branches.
+An example script (the one in use on drupal.org to package contributions) is provided in the package-release-nodes.php script.

 Send feature requests and bug reports to the issue tracking system for the project module: http://drupal.org/node/add/project_issue/project, and specify "Releases" as the component.